A-Zi-cong-xiao-jiu-hen-ke-ai/CSTutorBench/README.md

 # TODO Number of concurrent threads
 threads = 1
 ```
-**Note:**
-Currently, only API calls in the OpenAI format are supported.
 ---

 ### 3. Run `Evaluation.py` and wait for the results